ParsaZa79/SimpleAuthNet/README.md

   git clone [repository_url]
   ```

-3. Open a terminal or command prompt and navigate to the root directory of the SimpleAuthNet project.
+3. Open a terminal or command prompt and navigate to the root directory of the SimpleAuthNet project:
   ```
   cd SimpleAuthNet
   ```